NoeCoOfficial/Expland/README.md

 - **The GitHub Repository:** [Expland GitHub](https://github.com/sebashtioon/Expland)
 - **Our Discord Server:** [Join our Discord server for discussions and updates](https://discord.gg/QNgcKCAJn3)
 ## 📧 Contact Us
 Thank you for being so interested in this game.
 We can’t wait to share more with you soon!
-If you have any questions or want to get involved, please contact our [email](mailto:noeco.official@gmail.com) and we promise we **will** respond.
+If you have any questions or want to get involved, please contact our email (noeco.official@gmail.com) and we promise we **will** respond.

 ## ❓ FAQ